jmcook1186/gp-passport-docs/src/devs/passport-gating-guide.md

 }
 ```

 These functions contain all the logic required for a user to submit their Passport to the registry.
 However, this is an action that needs to be triggered by the user.
-We cna add another button to the UI that executes the Passport submission when it is clicked.
+We can add another button to the UI that executes the Passport submission when it is clicked.
 Add the following code to the UI, immediately below the `connect` button, inside the `<Flex>` tags:

 ```tsx